Melbourne School Data Breach: Lessons for Handling Credit Card Hacks

 Views on The Good News: CCV Numbers Not Breached

 We’re unsure whether the hackers didn’t gain access to the CCV records due to good internal processes or security measures implemented at Mount Lilydale Mercy – or just dumb luck.
-However,
+However, the fact that the thieves did not make off with the CCV details highlights the importance of good data storage practices and policies.

 The best practice is to not store CCV numbers at all.
 This minimises the potential harm if a database with credit card details is breached.
 The purpose of the CCV number is to reduce fraud and we recommend that any company that collects and stores credit card information does not store the CCV number at all.